-- 11 - (1) If the grantor or a person referred to in section 10 (2) has been unable to obtain an accounting from the attorney, he or she may request [the Public Trustee and Guardian for the jurisdiction] to direct the attorney to provide an accounting. - (2) Any interested person may request [the Public Trustee and Guardian for the jurisdiction] to direct the attorney to provide an accounting. - (3) [The Public Trustee and Guardian for the jurisdiction] may direct the attorney to provide an accounting if - (a) on receipt of a request pursuant to subsection (1) or (2), [the Public Trustee and Guardian for the jurisdiction] considers it appropriate to do so, or - (b) [the Public Trustee and Guardian for the jurisdiction] considers it to be necessary and in the public interest to do so. - (4) If [the Public Trustee and Guardian for the jurisdiction] does not direct the attorney to provide an accounting under subsection (3), or the attorney does not provide an accounting as directed by [the Public Trustee and Guardian for the jurisdiction], the court may direct the attorney to provide an accounting to the court or to [the Public Trustee and Guardian for the jurisdiction] on application of - (a) the grantor, - (b) a person referred to in subsection (2) or section 10 (2), or - (c) [the Public Trustee and Guardian for the jurisdiction].
+- (a) on receipt of a request pursuant to subsection (4) or (5), [the Public Trustee and Guardian for the jurisdiction] considers it appropriate to do so, or - (b) [the Public Trustee and Guardian for the jurisdiction] considers it to be necessary and in the public interest to do so. - (7) If [the Public Trustee and Guardian for the jurisdiction] does not direct the attorney to provide an accounting under subsection (6), or the attorney does not provide an accounting as directed by [the Public Trustee and Guardian for the jurisdiction], the court may direct the attorney to provide an accounting to the court or to [the Public Trustee and Guardian for the jurisdiction] on application of - (a) the grantor, - (b) any person referred to in subsection (2) or (5), or - (c) [the Public Trustee and Guardian for the jurisdiction]. - (8) No action or other proceeding may be brought against a person for anything done or omitted in good faith in relation to a request for an accounting under this section.